fenago/ml-scikit-keras-tensorflow/labs/lab_10.md

 [Figure 10-10](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch10.html#keras_implementations_diagram)):
 for example, it supports TensorFlow's Data API, which makes it easy to load and preprocess data efficiently.
-For this reason, we will use tf.keras in this book.
-However, in this chapter we will not use any of the TensorFlow-specific features, so the code should run fine on other Keras implementations as well (at least in Python), with only minor modifications, such as changing the imports.
+For this reason, we will use tf.keras in this course.
+However, in this lab we will not use any of the TensorFlow-specific features, so the code should run fine on other Keras implementations as well (at least in Python), with only minor modifications, such as changing the imports.